WHAT TO BRING ON YOUR VIETNAM MOTORBIKE TOURS

 Mobile Phone

 Bring a basic phone or an unlocked smartphone.
-SIM is cheap in Vietnam and in addition pre-paid cards are easy and popular.
+SIM is cheap in Vietnam and in addition, pre-paid cards are easy and popular.
 Remember to bring your phone charger!

 Tie Down Strap